MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hardware-requirements.md

 - 1.4 GHz 64-bit processor
 - Compatible with x64 instruction set
-- Supports NX and DEP
+- Support for NX and DEP
-- Supports CMPXCHG16b, LAHF/SAHF, and PrefetchW
+- Support for CMPXCHG16b, LAHF/SAHF, and PrefetchW instructions
-- Supports Second Level Address Translation (EPT or NPT)
+- Support for Second Level Address Translation (EPT or NPT)

+Windows Server 2025 and later requires processors that support the following features:

+- Support for the SSE4.2 (Streaming SIMD Extensions 4.2) instruction set
+- Support for the POPCNT instruction

-You can utilize [Coreinfo](/sysinternals/downloads/coreinfo), which is a tool included in Windows Sysinternals, to verify the capabilities that your CPU possesses.
+You can utilize [Coreinfo](/sysinternals/downloads/coreinfo), which is a tool included in Windows Sysinternals, to verify the capabilities of your CPU.

 # [RAM](#tab/ram)